OpenHD/Documentation/hardware/first-time-setup.md

 ## Sourcing hardware

+{% hint style="info" %}
+In today's Chip Shortage sourcing hardware can be stressful, but there are a few hints to get your Raspberry devices even when they're quite hard to get.
+In Europe \([Berrybase](https://www.berrybase.de/)\) alwasy have some devices in stock for it's club members (membership is free).
+In addition to that \([RpiLocator](https://rpilocator.com/)\) can help you get raspberry hardware worldwide.
+{% endhint %}

-Assuming you are starting with nothing, we recommend you get the following hardware:
+Assuming you are starting with nothing, we recommend you get the following Hardware:

 * A Raspberry Pi4B for the Ground SBC
-* A Raspberry Raspberry Pi Zero 2 for the Air SBC or a Nvidia Jetson Nano (for lower latency)
+* A
 * Two WiFi cards that support the band you want to use. \(See [WiFi Adapters](../hardware/wifi-adapters.md)\)
 * An HDMI cable for connecting the Ground SBC to a screen
 * An HDMI capable screen \(use your TV for testing!\)